DavidWells/netlify-functions-workshop/_instructor/use-cases/7-sending-emails/README.md

-# Using functions for Sending Email
+# Using functions for sending email

 This lesson will walk through creating a function to process payments via [Stripe](https://www.stripe.com/).